keptn-sandbox/keptn-on-k3s/README.md

-# keptn-on-k3s
+# Keptn Control Plane on k3s

-Installs k3s and keptn quality gates
+Installs k3s (www.k3s.io) and Keptn's Control Plane.
+Keptn Control Plane includes Keptns Bridge, API, the Quality Gate capability and optionally the JMeter service!

+The install scripts provides with the options to configure either Prometheus or Dynatrace support automatically!

 ## Use Case
  * You want to try out keptn